-Ruth Hanna - LPC - Ruth voted to "abstain" and she represented the LPC Academic Senate.
-She indicated that she wanted to further involve the LPC Academic Senate in the process as two of the other colleges, San Jose Evergreen and Ohlone, which we talked with had done.
-She wanted to let everyone participate and she did not want to act on an OEI Task Force recommendation without going through the Senate.
-Ruth indicated that she had difficulty with her courses in the "sandbox" and she felt that Canvas was not more intuitive or easier from an instruction side.
+Ruth indicated that she had difficulty with her courses in the Canvas "sandbox" and she felt that Canvas was not more intuitive or easier from an instruction side.
 She felt that the product itself was not compelling pedagogically based on how we teach since it facilitates the students just going to take tests.
+The Canvas migration tool is insufficient, inappropriate, has simply been called 'broken' (Canvas admits 'many instructors find it easier to just start over'), and is devastating to many faculty who have invested significant time and pedagogical effort in their online materials.
+This problem must be dealt with respectfully, and not dismissively, if the campuses decide to switch over to the Canvas system.
 From a personal standpoint, Ruth did note that she will support whatever decision her college makes for Canvas CMS.
 The LPC Faculty Senate is currently beginning its process of evaluating the OEI and Canvas.
 The LPC Faculty is utilizing the information and findings from this Task Force.
 The LPC faculty agree with the concerns and comments of their Chabot counterparts.
 She thinks more time and study is needed.